-Varsity Golf

-Varsity Soccer (men)
+Varsity Golf (men)

-Varsity Volleyball (women)
+Varsity Golf (women) Varsity Soccer (men) Varsity Soccer (women) Varsity Volleyball (women)

-Varsity Softball (women)

 (Tacoma Community College varsity teams compete in leagues set by the Northwest Athletic Association of Community Colleges [NWAACC].
 To be eligible for athletic competition, a student must be enrolled in at least 12 credit hours during the quarter of participation and must pass 12 credit hours to remain eligible in sports which overlap into a 2nd quarter.
 Returning students must have completed 36 credit hours to compete a 2nd year in any sport.)